-In section \ref{On the strength of Fisher's inequality}, we consider the (propositional and first-order) formulae $FIE_{n}$ which formalize Fisher's inequality.
-We observe \begin{itemize} \item $V^{0}+FIE_{k} \vdash injPHP^{n+1}_{n}$. \end{itemize} On the other hand, the author conjectures $V^{0}+FIE_{k} \not \vdash Count^{p}_{n}$ for any $p \geq 2$, and give a sufficient condition whose form is similar to the previous one to prove it.
+In \S \ref{On the strength of Fisher's inequality}, we consider the (propositional and first-order) formulae $FIE_{n}$ which formalize Fisher's inequality.
+We observe \begin{itemize} \item $V^{0}+FIE_{k} \vdash injPHP^{n+1}_{n}$. \end{itemize} On the other hand, the author conjectures $V^{0}+FIE_{k} \not \vdash Count^{p}_{n}$ for any $p \geq 2$, and gives a sufficient condition whose form is similar to the previous one to prove it.